 - (a) Verbal Reprimand.
 The supervisor should orally explain the behavioral or performance problem to the employee.
 The supervisor should suggest solutions to the employee in order to remedy the behavioral or performance problem.
 At the conclusion of this meeting, the employee and his/her supervisor should sign a form noting the date, time and the substance of this meeting.
 This form will be maintained by the supervisor for a period of six (6) months and will not be maintained in the employee's personnel file. - (b) Written Warning.
 If the behavior or performance that was the focus of the first level meeting recurs, a written summary of the behavioral or performance problem shall be delivered to the employee.
 The written warning must state the supervisor's expectations for improvement and provide steps to be taken by the employee.
 Upon mailing or personal delivery of the written warning, the employee should acknowledge his/her receipt of the same on a form noting the date of receipt.
 The written warning will be maintained in the employee's personnel file. - (c) Suspension Notice.
-If no improvement is shown or the conduct recurs following the above steps, the supervisor, after consultation with the Human Resources Director, shall have the option to suspend the employee.
+If no improvement is shown or the conduct recurs following the above steps, the supervisor, after consultation with the Human Resources

+Director, shall have the option to suspend the employee.
 The supervisor shall notify the employee in writing by mailing or personal delivery that he or she is being suspended without pay for a period of one (1) to five (5) days.
 The length of the suspension shall be determined taking into consideration the nature and severity of the behavior or performance problem.
-A written suspension notice, which shall be mailed or personally delivered to the employee, should concisely state the specific reason(s) for the suspension and the dates of the suspension. - (d) Termination Notice.
-If no improvement is shown or the conduct recurs following the above steps, the supervisor, after consultation with the Human Resources Director, shall have the option to terminate the employee rather than suspend.
+A written suspension notice, which shall be mailed or personally delivered to the employee, should concisely state the specific reason(s) for the suspension and the dates of the suspension.
+An employee that is subject to an investigation for potential summary dismissal policy violations, shall be placed on an unpaid suspension not to exceed thirty (30) days while the department and/or Human Resources conduct a thorough and impartial investigation.
+If the investigation is not substantiated and there is no policy violation to proceed with disciplinary action or summary dismissal, the employee will be returned to work and retroactively paid for the length of time they were off of work.